shree-bd/_leetcode_/README.md

 # Leetcode Solutions

-Tried mostly in Python, you can see some of them solved in Java!
+I mostly solve problems in Python, but you may find some solutions in Java as well!